Following are frequently asked SAS Job Interview Questions for freshers as well as an experienced Data analyst.

 When you define DSD, SAS treats two consecutive delimiters as a missing value and removes quotation marks from character values.

-27) Mention what is the good SAS programming practices for processing large data sets?
+27) What is the good SAS programming practices for processing large data sets?

 The good SAS programming practices for processing large data sets is to sort them once using firstobs= and obs=.

-28) Mention how to include or exclude specific variables in a data set?
+28) How to include or exclude specific variables in a data set?

 To include or exclude specific variables in a data set you can use DROP, KEEP Statements and Data set Options.